-With free parking, a tennis court and spectacular views of the iconic Percé Rock and surrounding coast, the Hôtel le Mirage won't disappoint.
+With free parking, a tennis court and spectacular views of the iconic Percé Rock and the surrounding coast, the Hôtel le Mirage won't disappoint.

 Unwind at Old Quebec

 Whether you have decided to take the detour on your way to Gaspé or back to Montreal, Old Quebec is a great place to visit.
-This city sits on the Saint Lawrence River in Canada's mostly French-speaking Québec province, and yet is less than three hours from Montreal.
+This city sits on the Saint Lawrence River in Canada's mostly French-speaking Québec province and yet is less than three hours from Montreal.

-Enjoy wandering through the narrow cobblestone streets of Petit-Champlain to discover quaint little cafes, antique shops, and picturesque architectures, or capture a panoramic view of the city from the top of the Observatoire de la Capitale.
+Enjoy wandering through the narrow cobblestone streets of Petit-Champlain to discover quaint little cafes, antique shops, and picturesque architecture, or capture a panoramic view of the city from the top of the Observatoire de la Capitale.